CompGenomeLab/xr-ds-seq-snakemake/README.md

-# XR-seq and Damage-seq pipelines
+# XR-seq and Damage-seq workflows

-This repository contains xr-seq and damage-seq pipelines.
+This repository contains xr-seq and damage-seq workflows.

 ## Installation